ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 Instead we create a *new* array of a larger size, and copy over the elements from the old array to the new.
 Afterwards we can forget about the old array because it will not be used anymore.

-    datatype ArrayStack, or ArrayQueue:
+    resize(stack, newCapacity):
-        ...
+        oldArray = stack.array                // Remember the old internal array
-        resizeArray(newCapacity):
+        stack.array = new Array(newCapacity)  // Create a new internal array
-            oldArray = internalArray                // Remember the old internal array internalArray = new Array(newCapacity)  // Create a new internal array for i in 0 .. size-1:
+        for i in 0 .. stack.size-1:
-                internalArray[i] = oldArray[i]      // Copy over all elements to the new array
+            stack.array[i] = oldArray[i]      // Copy over all elements to the new array

 Note that resizing the internal array is a *slow* operation, it has to iterate through all elements in the list and copy each one.